tcltk/tcl/doc/markdown/msgcat.md

 [::msgcat::mcloadedlocales]{.cmd} [subcommand]{.sub}
-: This group of commands manage the list of loaded locales for packages not setting a package locale.
+: [This group of commands manage the list of loaded locales for packages not setting a package locale.]{version="TIP499"}

     The subcommand **loaded** returns the list of currently loaded locales.